fsasieta/fsasieta.github.io/_posts/2016-10-16-telecom-hacking.markdown

 prepared with an idea, but had wanted to explore communications in an application.
 I initially started talking with 2 other people and then we expanded to 4 team members total.
 By the end of Friday we didn't have a set idea, nor had we started coding.
-At the moment I was a little stressed bout this, but in retrospect it turned out rather well.
+At the moment I was a little stressed about this, but in retrospect it turned out rather well.

 ![covo workspace]({{site.url}}/assets/covo_workspace.jpg)
 The place where the hackathon was hosted